 University of Oxford

-Based on the QS World University Rankings of 2024, University of Oxford is positioned as the #3 top university in the world, which makes it the #2 top university in United Kingdom.
-The university's global rank is improved by 1 point from last year.
+Based on the QS World University Rankings of 2025, University of Oxford is positioned as the #3 top university in the world, which makes it the #2 top university in United Kingdom.
+The university's current global rank is the same as last year.

 University Profile